-After seeing so many people struggling, Judy and Jane established the Liberian Assistance Program (LAP), a small 501(c)(3) nonprofit, when they returned to the U.S. LAP raises money for its projects through its annual letter to supporters, grants and fundraising events.
+After seeing so many people struggling, Judy and Jane established the Liberian Assistance Program (LAP), a small 501(c)(3) nonprofit, when they returned to the U.S. LAP raises money for its projects through an annual fundraising letter to supporters, grants and fundraising events.

 Liberia became a nation in 1847 when freed slaves from the United States formed a government based on that of the United States.
 They named their capital Monrovia after U.S. President James Monroe.

 The Liberian government was overthrown by a military coup in 1980, marking the beginning of a long period of instability and civil war that left approximately 250,000 people dead and the country's economy devastated.
 After a ceasefire among the warring groups in 2003, the United Nations established a peace-keeping mission in Liberia.
-Ellen Johnson Sirleaf was elected President of Liberia in 2005 and won a second term in 2011.
-She was Africa's first elected female head of state.
-Her current term ends in 2018.
+Ellen Johnson Sirleaf was elected president of Liberia in 2005 and served two terms, ending in 2018.
+George Weah was elected president in December, 2017 and took office in January, 2018.

-Today Liberia is recovering from the devastation caused by 14 years of war.
-The country is rebuilding its roads, health care facilities, housing and schools.
-But Liberia is still considered one of the poorest countries in the world.
+Liberia is still recovering from the devastating years of war but much progress has been made in improving its infrastructure, health care facilities, housing and schools.
+Liberia is still considered one of the poorest countries in the world.

 After viewing larger image, click the back arrow on your browser to return.